 One of the best ways to keep your appliances running for longer periods is by ensuring regular servicing and repair.
 Regular servicing not only maintains the safety features on your appliance but also helps prevent breakdowns from happening at all.

-If you have an electrical home appliance that malfunctions or no longer work correctly, then make sure it’s serviced by a qualified appliance repairer, who also has recommended spare parts for your equipment.
+If you have an electrical home appliance that malfunctions or no longer works correctly, then make sure it’s serviced by a qualified appliance repairer, who also has recommended spare parts for your equipment.
 It’s also important they replace any worn-out parts before they cause more damage or stop working altogether.

 For example, if you notice that your appliance is leaking water from the side of the machine, then you should get it repaired right away because this can lead to serious and expensive problems in the future.